 Rhodes Island, Dodecanese Island, Greece

 Rhodes is one of the best-known Greek islands and vacationers have been going there for decades.
+Yacht Charter in Rhodes is a busy activity on this virtually international island.
 Everywhere in Lindos and Rhodes Town you will see bars, clubs, and restaurants with food from all over the world, and miles of long sandy beaches.
 The beaches on the northern side open to the Aegean Sea and are best for wind driven water sports such as windsurfing.
 While the beaches on the southern side open to the Mediterranean Sea with less current and wind and are better for swimming and sunning.

 Rhodes used to be the sun god Helios’ island.
 According to mythology, he had fallen in love with the nymph Rhodes, and when he shone his light on her, she transformed into the island.
 The name means “rose” and the island has been known since antiquity as an island covered with flowers, as it is today.